The Junior Scholars Program

 The curriculum for the Junior Scholars Program is dynamic and themes change every year in relation to the Schomburg Center’s lead exhibitions, archival and digital collections, and current events.

 It is important to note that the topics covered as part of the Junior Scholars curriculum are not often addressed as part of student’s in-school learning.
 By highlighting the important contributions that African-Americans have made to U.S. history and culture, the program makes an important impression on participants and instills a deeper understanding about their heritage and the important role they play as citizens.
 The Junior Scholars Program is unique in that it is one of the only opportunities middle- and high school-aged students in the New York area have to engage in structured, in-depth learning about black history.

 A listing of the various types of Junior Scholars curriculum activities:

-- Research projects (as part of this work students are granted special access to the Schomburg Center collections and exhibitions);
+- Research projects, with special access to the Schomburg Center collections and exhibitions

-- “Teen Talk” book discussion groups that require students to read two books each year; and
+- “Teen Talk” book discussion groups that require students to read two books each year